Nose-to-Tail and Root-to-Tip: Re-Thinking Emulsions

 Rethinking Everything.

-As a cured meat producer, what is the mix of DESIREABLE products one can make from a carcass that MAXIMISES the nutritional benefit to society?
+As a cured meat producer, what is the mix of DESIRABLE products one can make from a carcass that MAXIMISES the nutritional benefit to society?
 Is it better to make crackling and lard as opposed to a rind emulsion sausage bound with a local starch that would feed more people?
-Skin is up to 10% of the carcass weight and processing crackling yields 10% with a very high input cost of resources and labour.
+Skin is up to 10% of the carcass weight, and processing crackling yields 10% with a very high input cost of resources and labour.
 The market for “exotic” items such as terrines is small in South Africa and is a hard sell.
-Kidney fat cannot be used in cased products due to the softness of the fat and the market for pork lard is very small.
+Kidney fat cannot be used in case products due to the softness of the fat, and the market for pork lard is very small.

-Whilst it can be used for schmaltz, frying, soap or rillettes the amount produced by large pigs sre far more than the demand.
-The world we live in today is very different to the world in which people made their own stocks, and soaps and cured their own meats and utilising the entire animal.
-Today the average customer wants to understand the provenance of the food they are eating and is moving to more healthy/ethical/eco friendly food but still requires some convenience in their busy lives.
+Whilst it can be used for schmaltz, frying, soap or rillettes, the amount produced by large pigs is far more than the demand.
+The world we live in today is very different to the world in which people made their own stocks, soaps and cured their meats and utilised the entire animal.
+Today, the average customer wants to understand the provenance of the food they are eating and is moving to more healthy/ethical/eco-friendly food, but still requires some convenience in their busy lives.

 Our challenge is to relook at the “nose to tail” carcass utilisation and ensure that we use everything while still providing products that are in demand.
 With the current pressure on producer margins, this is critical to ensure the meat producers are able to remain profitable as well as maintain integrity.